getzep/docs.getzep.com/docs/sdk/index.md

 Additionally, you can even store custom metadata with each Message.

 Sessions are created automatically when adding Memories.
-If SessionID is passed, then the Memory is upserted into an existing Session.
+If the SessionID is already exists, then the Memory is upserted into the Session.

 === "Python"